 CHECK OUT JACK ROBERTS' BLOG-- MHSAA Executive Director John E. "Jack" Roberts is the only executive director of a state high school athletic association in the country to blog on a regular basis, and he posts entries on our website every Tuesday and Friday throughout the year with his thoughts about high school sports.

-Here are Jack's posts from last week:
+Here are Jack's posts from the Week of Feb.
+1:

 You can follow Jack's blog through the home page of the MHSAA Website, or go directly to the current archives page by clicking here.